I am trying to identify laundromats in a number of cities in India. Can anyone help?

 Most indians wash their clothes at home... we usually have a small washing machine at home and another solution is to keep a househelp to wash the clothes.. they charge around 500-1000 rs./ month depending on the quantity of clothes...

 As far as Bangalore city is considered, we do have something called laundromats but the problem is its not self serviced.
 They collect the clothes from the customer and wash it for them using their washing machines.
 The service is cheap and the clothes are charged based on weight per wash.
-Hope this helped. :) almost 3 years ago
+Hope this helped. :) about 3 years ago